campbell-frost/supacrud/README.md

 # supaCRUD

-supaCRUD is an in progress command-line interface tool designed to generate CRUD operations on your Supabase database tables for TypeScript projects.
+supaCRUD is an in progress command-line interface tool designed to generate CRUD (Create, Read, Update, Delete) operations for your Supabase database tables in TypeScript projects.

 ## Installation